pubnub/SwiftConsole/README.md

 ## To Do

-* Add activity indicator spinner to subscribe button
+- [ ] Add activity indicator spinner to subscribe button
+- [ ] Fix memory warning for console view controller overflow
+- [ ] Vet for Objective-C compatibility
+- [ ] Add tests